alanzhaonys/business-location-analysis/README.md

 ### Intro
 In this article, I will show you how to use AWS QuickSight and CloudFormation to generate analysis reports.
 I will be using real-world demographics and business directory data to analyze and recommend optimal business locations for your next venture.

 Below is a preview of the generated report.
-To see the full version, [click here](preview.pdf).
+To see the full preview version in PDF, [click here](preview.pdf).
+Within QuickSight Dashboard, you can drill down the results by state.

 ![Preview diagram](img/preview.png)